 "Shawzy" is a member of the Canadian Athletic Therapists Association (CATA) and received a Bachelor of Exercise and Sports Science (Athletic Therapy) degree from the University of Manitoba.
 Shaw and his wife Cori reside in Niverville, Man. with their son and daughter.

-Al Pritchard is in his ninth season as Massage Therapist for the Winnipeg Jets.
+Al Pritchard is in his 13th season as Massage Therapist for the Winnipeg Jets.
 A native of Roland, Man., Pritchard has been working independently as a massage therapist since he graduated in 2002.

 A valuable member of the team’s medical staff, Pritchard worked with the Manitoba Moose for five years in a dual role as a Game Day Assistant and Massage Therapist.
 After studying at the Massage Therapy College of Manitoba for two years, Pritchard earned his certification as an Advanced Remedial Massage Therapist.